NidhiIyer04/ReStyle/README.md

     - The application will automatically process the uploaded image to segment the face, detect dominant colors, and generate a recommended color palette.

 5. **Start Shopping**:
-    - Click on the "Start shopping" button to view personalized clothing recommendations.
+    - Click on the "Check out the recommended products on myntra" button to view personalized clothing recommendations.
 If the required sections (gender, master category, and image upload) are not completed, a message will be displayed prompting the user to complete these sections.

-## File Structure

-- `Interface/`
-  - `model.py`: Main script for image processing, color detection, and generating personalized recommendations.
-  - `shopping.py`: Script for displaying the shopping interface with filtered clothing items.
-- `data/`
-  - `dataset/`
-    - `myntradataset/`
-      - `styles.csv`: CSV file containing product details.
-      - `images/`: Directory containing product images.

 ## Dependencies